Ouxsoft/LivingMarkup/docs/lhtml5.md

 </html>
 ```

-## Component
+## Module
-Components are instantiated as object from DomElements.
-Not all elements are parsed, only Components defined in the parser config are turned to objects, the rest remain.
-A component can either be an existing HTML5 tag or a new tag, which is often referred to as a "LHTML5 tag".
+Modules are instantiated as object from DomElements.
+Not all elements are parsed, only Modules defined in the parser config are turned to objects, the rest remain.
+A module can either be an existing HTML5 tag or a new tag, which is often referred to as a "LHTML5 tag".
 ```html5
 <block/>
 ```

-The parser config is used to determine which class to instantiate the component as.
+The parser config is used to determine which class to instantiate the module as.
 The parser config may state that an element's class is included in decided which class to use.
-Depending on the config, the following may show an example of a component that is instantiated as the class `Components/Block/Test` or `Components/Block`.
+Depending on the config, the following may show an example of a module that is instantiated as the class `Modules/Block/Test` or `Modules/Block`.

 ```html5
 <block name="Test"/>